shimismith/efficient-latent-representation/README.md

 1449 processed pairs of RGB and depth images

 MODELS IMPLEMENTED :
-1. Fully Connected VAE
+1. Fully Connected VAE -> "FullyConnected-VAE.py"
-2. Conditional VAE
+2. Conditional VAE -> "Conditional-VAE.py"
-3. VGG blocks based VAE
+3. VGG blocks based VAE -> "VGGblock-VAE.py"

 PROPOSED VAE MODEL :
+File -> "rgbd_pvae_train.py"
-The encoder consists of 5 convolutional layers each with a kernel size of 4 × 4, 1 pixel of zero-padding and a stride of 2.
+Description : The encoder consists of 5 convolutional layers each with a kernel size of 4 × 4, 1 pixel of zero-padding and a stride of 2.
 Each layer is followed by batch normalization and a leaky relu activation with a slope of 0.2.
 The depth in each of these layers is as follows: 64, 128, 256, 512, 512.
 The convolutional layers are then followed by a fully connected layer to compute the mean and variance of the latent